 Before we get into the testing phase, let’s look at the features that are on offer.

 SaferVPN has all the features you really need plus one or two features that are simply nice to have.
-A lack of P2P support does put a damper on things.
-Our Score 7/10
+Our Score 8/10

 SaferVPN has a lot of features it wants you to know about.
 The company is very proud of their automatic WiFi encryption protection, which they say is a first.
 For which they get the credit.
 They also don’t have any throttling or data caps.
 Something I expect of a premium VPN, so it’s good things are this way.